My Iona

 • Do not move or handle a suspicious package.

 • If there is reason to suspect that a package may contain an explosive device based on characteristics described above, do not handle the package.
-Leave the immediate area and contact the Campus Safety and Security Department.
+Leave the immediate area and contact the Office of Campus Safety.

 • If the suspicious letter or package is marked with a threatening message (such as “anthrax”) or if a suspicious powder or substance spills out of the package or envelope, follow these guidelines: